bookofproofs/bookofproofs.github.io/_sources/history/19th-century/hartogs.md

 4. He proved the Urysohn metrization theorem, a fundamental result in the study of topological spaces, in 1923.
 5. Hartogs also made contributions to the fields of set theory, tensor calculus and calculus of variations.

-Born 20 May1874, Brussels, Belgium.
+Born 20 May 1874, Brussels, Belgium.
 Died 18 August 1943, Munich, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hartogs/)